 Knee ACL reconstruction is a complex procedure and requires special skills and expertise.
-Dr. Klassen is an experienced orthopaedic surgeon who has performed numerous knee ACL reconstruction procedures.
+Dr. Klassen is an experienced orthopedic surgeon who has performed numerous knee ACL reconstruction procedures.

 Knee ACL reconstruction is an outpatient procedure, and most patients go home the same day.

 Because of Dr. Klassen's expertise in ACL knee reconstruction, he specializes in medical legal evaluations and provides advice and guidance for attorneys, insurers, and the government related to the procedure.